Shopping bag

 Since then, Liberty scarves have picked up a global reputation: renowned for quality, inspirational designs and a storied history that stretches generations and centuries.
 As we kick of a year of celebrations marking our 150th anniversary, it’s only natural to take a journey through Liberty’s world of scarves – past and present.

-In the words of a 1950s Liberty scarf catalogue: “Smart people say they can never have too many Liberty scarves”.
+In the words of a 1950s Liberty scarf catalogue: “Smart people say they can never have too many Liberty scarves”, so, for a taste of this history, head in to store to experience our scarves in their original home.

 Scarves Through the Centuries